WenChentao/Seg2Link/docs/index.md

 ![icon](./pics/icon.svg)

-- Seg2Link is a program designed to semi-automatically segment 3D EM images.
+- Seg2Link is a program designed to semi-automatically segment cells in 3D image stacks.
 It takes an inaccurate deep learning cell/non-cell prediction as input and assists users in quickly transforming the prediction into accurate cell segmentation.
 - To go along with it, we also provide Seg2Link-unet2d, a program for training deep neural networks to predict cellular/non-cellular regions.